NDCLab/tfpca-tutorial/Step-by-step Walk Through.md

 #### Data being saved in the `data_cache` folder

 Two sets of data were saved in the `data_cache` folder.
 1)	`Flanker_resp_ISFA_base_averages_subsampling.mat` reflects subsampling information, indicating which trials were pulled for the subsamples.
 Specifically, the `static_sets.sweeps` field saves trials that were randomly selected for each subject, for each condition.
 Based on the parameters described above, `Flanker_resp_ISFA_base_loadvars.m`, there is an 8*25 array for each subject and each condition, which denotes the trials that were randomly selected.
 This subsampling file can be recalled when computing additional EEG metrics (e.g. average power), ensuring that the same subsamples of trials are used.
 Note that the subsampling file only indicates the trial subsamples for 38 subjects; subject #5 and subject #9 are missing from the file.
 This is because subject #5 and subject #9 did not have the minimum number of trials needed for each subsample (8 or more per condition).
-Thus, both of these subjects were excluded from further analysis when performing subsampling and computing ERPs.
+Thus, both were excluded from further analysis when performing subsampling and computing ERPs.
 As a result, the user will also need to delete these two subjects from the `ptb_data` folder to avoid a runtime error when later computing total power (in step 4, described below).
-Otherwise, and error will be thrown because these two subjects are missing subsampling information.
+Otherwise, an error will be thrown because these two subjects are missing subsampling information.

 <p align="center">
   <img src="/.github/_assets/subsampling.png"/>